Evaluation

 #> [1] 100 200 300 400 500 600 700 800 900 1000

-Also doable with base::eval() instead of rlang::eval_tidy() but we have to use base::substitute() instead of enquo() (like we did for enexpr()) and we need to specify the environment.
+Also doable with base::eval() instead of rlang::eval_tidy() but a strict base implementation would need to use base::substitute() instead of enquo() (like we did for enexpr()) , and we need to specify the environment.

 with3 <- function(data, expr) {